johnwhitington/cpdf-source/cpdf.1.md

 **-no-preserve-objstm**

-: Do not preseve existing object streams when writing the output file.
+: Do not preserve existing object streams when writing the output file.
 Note that **-create-objstm** and **-no-preserve-objstm** may be used together - the effect is then to redo all object streams.